mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-Whenever the characters are forced to use suits or breathing apparatus, the risk of suit damage adds an extra layer of suspense to an adventure, and the finite nature of air supply is a good ‘clock’ to keep the adventure moving.
+Whenever the characters are forced to use suits or breathing apparatus, the risk of suit damage adds an extra layer of suspense to an adventure, and the finite nature of air supply is a good 'clock' to keep the adventure moving.
 Conflict can be provoked by putting the characters in a position where they have almost, but not quite, enough life support equipment for everyone.